 You should also check if the Undergraduate Masters programme requires you to hold ATAS clearance.
 See http://www.imperial.ac.uk/study/international-students/visas-and-immigration/atas/ for more information.
 You should obtain ATAS clearance in advance of making a Tier 4 application.

 Requiring additional time to complete your course for any other reason

 Sometimes, you may have mitigating circumstances which mean that your course end date has been extended.
-If you need additional time on your Tier 4 visa you will need to make a Tier 4 application from your home country in order to obtain a visa to cover the remainder of your studies.
+If you need additional time on your Student Visa you will need to make a Student Visa application from your home country in order to obtain a visa to cover the remainder of your studies.

 Please note: If you are currently undertaking a PhD and you need additional time to complete your course, you are able to make a visa application in the UK for this purpose.
 You are not required to leave the UK and apply from your home country.
 For further information on applying for a visa from within the UK please see our section: Applying for a student visa in the UK.